marioy47/blog-site/posts/certbot-introduction-and-usage/index.md

 - `-a` specifies that the authenticator is the `webroot` authenticator.
 - `-i` specifies that the installer is `apache`.
 - `-d` specifies that the domain to authenticate is `example.com`
-- `-w` is an additional parameter that the `webroot` authenticator requires
+- `-w` is an additional parameter that the `webroot` authenticator requires that indicates where is web server's _Web Root_

-The final **certificate and key** will get stored in `/etc/letsencrypt/live/example.com` sub directory.
+The final **certificate and key** will get stored in `/etc/letsencrypt/live/example.com/` sub directory.
 And the Apache service will be automatically configured.

 ### Authenticators